DavidAnson/markdownlint/doc/Rules.md

 ```

 In `strict` or `stern` modes, the two middle lines above are a violation.
 The
-the third line is a violation in `strict` mode but allowed in `stern` mode.
+third line is a violation in `strict` mode but allowed in `stern` mode.

 You have the option to exclude this rule for code blocks, tables, or headings.
 To do so, set the `code_blocks`, `tables`, or `headings` parameter(s) to false.